gmjohnson17/PowerShell_to_Python_Exercise/README.md

 Reviewer(s): Troy Drabek

-I am not accepting contribution to this code at this time.
+I am not accepting any contributions at this time.

 ## License
 Copyright 2023 Graham Johnson